raizen74/aws-sysops/README.md

 - AWS KMS **automatically rotates AWS managed CMKs** every year (365 days).
 - Automatic key **rotation is disabled by default on customer managed CMKs**.
 AWS KMS also saves the CMK's older cryptographic material in perpetuity so it can be used to decrypt data that it encrypted. **AWS KMS does not delete any rotated key material until you delete the CMK**.
 ## Organizations
+**Service Control Policies SCP** are applied to OUs or Accounts to restrict users and roles.
+They **do not apply to the management account**, it has full access power.
+SCP, you can allow access or deny access, by default everything is denied.

+OUs:
+- An OU can contain other OUs up to 5 levels of deep.
+- Each OU can have policies attached.
+- Policies are inherited from parents OUs to children.

 User-defined tags are tags that you define, create, and apply to resources.
 After you have created and applied the user-defined tags, you can activate by using the Billing and Cost Management console for cost allocation tracking. **Cost Allocation Tags** appear on the console after you've enabled Cost Explorer, Budgets, AWS Cost and Usage reports, or legacy reports.

 When using AWS Organizations, you must use the **Billing and Cost Management console in the payer account** to mark the tags as cost allocation tags.
 You can use the **Cost Allocation Tags manager** to do this.